 Write every review as if it will be public.
 Ask yourself whether every statement that you make can be backed up either by other references in the literature, or with line numbers corresponding to erroneous logic on the part of the authors.
 Although this strategy is not guaranteed to produce an unbiased review, it will be an intellectually honest way to approach the manuscript.
 If you have the choice, then do make your review public to hold with the Open Communication ethos of Open Science.

 Peer review is often thought of as being brutal, where anonymous reviewers have the opportunity to vent their darkest thoughts.
 Certainly, there are plenty of reviewers who are unprofessional in what they say (Hyland & Jiang, 2020; Eve et al., 2021).
 When conducting peer review, you have the opportunity to be one of the goodies.
 You can point out where the authors have done due diligence, in their experimental design, reporting, analyses, etc. This is likely to benefit the authors far more than pointing out only the problems - especially those that cannot be fixed.

 Quite simply, you need to write enough until you have reviewed the manuscript.
 The length of peer review varies wildly, from 200 characters to 43000 (likely more than the article itself), according to Eve et al. (2021).
 The distribution peaks between 2000 to 4000 characters, and this should be a good guide.

-If you submit your review to a service like publons, you can compare the lengths of your reviews get charted against those of the ‘average reviewer,’ and I would suggest that you should aim to keep your reviews above average length when the extra words are used to help the authors.
+If you submit your review to a service like publons, you can compare the lengths of your reviews get charted against those of the ‘average reviewer’, and I would suggest that you should aim to keep your reviews around average, using any extra words to help the authors.
 There’s no point in just writing extra words to increase your character count!

 A number of publishers and academic institutes have provided online resources to help train those undertaking peer review.
 I provide links to some of these here: